FOSSEE/st-scripts/basic-data-type/script.rst

    a

-Thats it, there we have our first integer variable a.
+Now, we have our first integer variable a.

 If we now see ::